History of Azad Kashmir: 1949 to present

+Antía Mato Bouzas writes, "Pakistan’s dealings with the Kashmir areas under its control, known at present as Gilgit-Baltistan and AJK, have revolved around two contradictory issues: the need to administer the territories already held, while at the same time persisting in the claim to the whole princely state."
+This led to the upholding of the colonial status-quo in Gilgit Baltistan, which was ruled under the Frontier Crimes Regulation (FRC) until the 1970s, and less-so in AJK, recognized as a federal territory with its own constitution and semi-autonomous state.
+Under Zulfikar Ali Bhutto, Gilgit-Baltistan was granted limited-self-administration, the judicial and tax powers of local rulers were removed, and the 'Subject Rule' which legally bound individuals as subjects of the princely state was suppressed, signaling a change from the commitment to the previous status-quo.
+However, the right to appeal to the High Court of Pakistan and participating in general elections did not materialize.
+Over time, Gilgit-Baltistan was granted greater degrees of autonomy, with its own regional government and administration, culminating in the Gilgit-Baltistan (Empowerment and Self Governance) Order of 2009, which granted turned its Legislative Council into the Gilgit-Baltistan Assembly, created the Gilgit-Baltistan Council and created the office of Chief Minister of Gilgit-Baltistan elected by the Assembly.

 An area of Kashmir that was once under Pakistani control is the Shaksgam tract—a small region along the northeastern border of the Northern Areas that was provisionally ceded by Pakistan to the People's Republic of China in 1963 and which now forms part of China's Uygur Autonomous Region of Xinjiang.
 The part of Kashmir administered by India currently is divided between Jammu and Kashmir and Ladakh.

 In 1972, the then-current border between Pakistan and India, which held areas of Kashmir, was designated as the "Line of Control".
 The Line of Control has remained unchanged since the 1972 Simla Agreement, which bound the two countries "to settle their differences by peaceful means through bilateral negotiations."
 Some claim that, in view of that pact, the only solution to the issue is mutual negotiation between the two countries without involving a third party, such as the United Nations.

 A devastating earthquake hit Azad Kashmir in 2005.